|

 Approximately one week after the first blossoms appear, 'kaika', 'full bloom' or 'mankai' is achieved.

-the Sakura project.
+The first Japanese Somei-Yoshino Cherry Tree was planted here in 1959 and it was present from the citizens of Tokyo.
+These trees are the earliest to bloom and are much loved for their fluffy pink and white flowers.
+Another 34 cherry trees were donated to High Park from the Sakura project.
 Other cherry trees were also donated to other locations around the city, for example Exhibition Place and various universities such as McMaster University, York Uni and the U of T.

+Did you know that cherry blossoms and leaves are actually edible?
 They are used in Japan to bring out flavour in traditional confectioneries and buns.
 They are also drunk in place of green tea at special events and festivities.

 Please note that the leaves do contain coumarin, so, it is not recommended to eat them in large quantities.
 Coumarin has a pleasant and sweet odor, but has a bitter taste.
+It can be toxic to the liver and kidneys in very high dosages.